-Loss of privacy: Debtors seeking to reorganize under chapter 11 must file with the bankruptcy court, voluminous and detailed documents, listing substantial financial information.
+Debtors seeking to reorganize under chapter 11 must file voluminous and detailed documents with the bankruptcy court listing substantial financial information.
 These documents are public record, and are available to anyone who reviews the court files.
 However, certain confidential information (such as social security numbers or certain account numbers) need not be disclosed.
 Ultimately, the loss of privacy may be a small price to pay for the benefits of reorganizing under chapter 11.

 Closely related to the loss of privacy issue is the requirement that debtors maintain and report detailed financial records.
 The nature of the records that need to be maintained and reported varies based on the nature of the debtor.
 For example, debtors whose primary assets are commercial real estate need to maintain and report detailed rental information.
 Corporate debtors need to maintain and report revenue and expense information.
-Debtors that have extensive history of operating a business usually find that the record keeping requirements are not excessively burdensome.
+Debtors that have an extensive history of operating a business usually find that the record-keeping requirements are not excessively burdensome.

-Profitability requirements: Debtors seeking to reorganize under chapter 11 must show profitable operation when their debts and obligations are reorganized.
-While chapter11 reorganization can help profitability by reducing expenses, debtor must nonetheless be confident that reorganization can return them to profitability.
+Debtors seeking to reorganize under chapter 11 must show a profitable operation when their debts and obligations are reorganized.
+While chapter11 reorganization can help profitability by reducing expenses, the debtor must nonetheless be confident that reorganization can return them to profitability.

-Restrictions on compensation of debtor's insiders: Where a corporate debtor seeks reorganization under chapter 11, restrictions may be imposed on consideration paid to the corporation's insiders (such as certain officers, directors, or major shareholders).
+Where a corporate debtor seeks reorganization under chapter 11, restrictions may be imposed on the consideration paid to the corporation's insiders (such as certain officers, directors, or major shareholders).